EvanCooper9/swift-week-view/README.md

 ## Features
 - See calendar events in a week view
 - Asynchronously load calendar events
+- Show a line at the current time
 - Infinite horizontal scrolling
 - Snaps to closest day after scrolling